Welcome to Reception! We are 'St Mary's' class.

 Should it be needed for individual cases, information regarding remote learning can be found on our class Sway page on the school website under the Parents tab and then Home Learning Support.
 This folder contains learning activities for pupils who are absent for a few days as they are currently isolating awaiting test results (if well enough to access) or siblings of pupils who are required to isolate.

 If the whole year group or an individual child needs to isolate for the recommended 10 days then we will contact you with further details about teaching and learning at home.
-We aim for this to be delivered through Seesaw.
+This longer term learning will be delivered through Seesaw.

 There are also many home learning resources and support further down this class page.